brandur/sorg/content/passages-drafts/001-portland.md

 Homer's _Odyssey_.
-Dinner was accompanied by speeches from the fathers of the bridge and groom, and followed by dancing at sunset, enabled by special varieties of margaritas and mint julips designed by Sam and Blake.
+Dinner was accompanied by speeches from the fathers of the bridge and groom, and followed by dancing at sunset, enabled by special varieties of margaritas and mint julips designed by the bride and groom themselves.
 We were eventually handed a breakfast burrito and loaded back onto a bus bound for our hotel.
 The couple in the seat next to us had managed to smuggle a 1.75L Costco size bottle of Bullitt bourbon on board, and it made the ride a blur.

 ### Salt & Straw

-Salt & Straw's a hipster ice cream brand known particularly for quirky flavors like "freckled woodblock chocolate", "avocado and strawberry sherbet", and the ever-decadent "black olive brittle & goat cheese".
+Salt & Straw is a hipster ice cream brand known for quirky flavors like "freckled woodblock chocolate", "avocado and strawberry sherbet", and the ever-decadent "black olive brittle & goat cheese".
 They originated in Portland and have since spread to Los Angeles and San Francisco.
 Instead of waiting in the hour-long lineup back home in their new location on Fillmore St, we waited in the lineup in their home city -- much more reasonable at a mere 45 minutes.

 ![Salt & Straw](/assets/passages/001-portland/L1010474@2x.jpg)